 2. Risk analysis.

-You should analyze every risk you’ve identified in terms of its probability and impact.
+You should analyze every risk you’ve identified in terms of risk event probability and impact.
 You can also consult stakeholders and team members for more precise and effective analysis.

 3. Risk prioritization.